Industry Capability

 Overview

 The UK aims to create an industrial sector that leads the world in operationalising and commercialising fusion energy.
-UKAEA has actively collaborated with industry, awarding over 200 contracts with a total value of around £9 million, while engaging with hundreds of different suppliers.
-A few examples of the excellent projects currently running include DELPHI (Device for Exposure to Low energy Plasmas of Hydrogen Isotopes), Inspection systems of in-service and in-vessel fusion components, and Materials testing to support ITER TBM (Test Blanket Modules) Qualification.
+UKAEA has collaborated with industry and engaged with hundreds of suppliers.
+We have awarded over 200 contracts with a total value of around £9 million.

 Three members of the DELPHI project in front of the DELPHI equipment.